Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Evaluation

-Observing the $\Delta$ column in Table ~\ref{tab:baselineVsRealworld}, it is clear that RL-based domain adaptation (RL-DA) outperforms the baseline SL strategy in the live data feed situation (SL-DA - live). \TR{Supervised learning methodologies do not have the possibility to adapt to the deviation of a domain distribution without a labelled dataset to retrain during inference time.
-On the other hand, RL based learning methodologies constantly receive feedback from the environment and optimise the agent model for the domain deviations on the go.
-One can argue that for the supervised method, one can retrain the model.
-But this requires manual intervention, whereas applying RL, this can be reached without any manual intervention.
-Therefore, we suggest that RL is more suitable in domain adaptation to be used in real-world scenarios because of the adaptability during the optimisation phase.}
+Our findings indicate that RL-DA outperforms the baseline SL strategy in the live data feed scenario.
+In supervised learning methodologies, without a labelled dataset to retrain during inference time, the model cannot adapt to the deviation of a domain distribution.
+On the other hand, RL-based learning methodologies constantly receive feedback from the environment and optimise the agent model for domain deviations on the go.
+Retraining the model using supervised learning is feasible, but this would necessitate manual intervention.
+In contrast, RL-based methods incorporate this capability by design.
+Thus, RL is more suitable for domain adaptation in real-world scenarios due to its adaptability during optimisation.

-Figure~\ref{fig:baselineVsRealworld} shows the comparison between the UAR of the Baseline, RL-DA without noise, and RL-DA with noise after executing the `simulated live data feed' experiments. \TJR{We observe that both RL-DA experiments (with and without background audio) show better results than that of the baseline approach. }
+Figure~\ref{fig:baselineVsRealworld} presents a comparison of the UAR achieved by the Baseline, RL-DA without noise, and RL-DA with noise in the simulated live data feed experiments.
+The results indicate that both RL-DA approaches outperform the baseline method.

+To further evaluate the performance of RL-DA, we calculate the average improvement gained by using RL compared to the SL approach ($\mu_\Delta$) for each Cross-Corpus (${\mu_\Delta}^{CC}$) and Cross-Language (${\mu_\Delta}^{CL}$) schema using the equation~\ref{eq:average_increment}:

+Here, $n=4$, as there are 4 experiments for each CC and CL schema.
+The results show that using RL over the supervised learning approach yields an average increment ($\mu_\Delta$) of 11.77\% and 14.46\% for CC and CL schemas, respectively.